Open Source Data Catalogue

 All data in this platform is sourced from publicly available, open-source datasets — the same sources used by academic researchers, journalists, and policy analysts worldwide.
 The platform demonstrates that rigorous defence intelligence analysis can be conducted entirely from open data without recourse to classified or restricted material.

 Annual military spending data for 170+ countries.
-As of April 2026, SIPRI public data covers 1949-2024 and the next annual release is scheduled for 27 April 2026.
+SIPRI released its 2025 military expenditure update on 27 April 2026; current public data now covers 1949-2025.
 Used for historical spending figures only.

 Records of international transfers of major conventional weapons systems.
 Searchable by supplier, recipient, weapon type, and year.